CindyJS/CindyJS/ref/MIDI_Functions.md

 it simply plays the beginning of the famous Charlie Parker Jazz tune **Ornithology** (Charlies nickname was *Bird* and this title refers to his nickname).
 A typical thing for Jazz is its groovy timing, the Swing feeling.
 This comes from a certain sensible shift of of the notes with respect to the ground beat.
-In the following example code the variable `g` is used as a "Swing parameter".
+In the following example code the variable `g` is used as a “Swing parameter”.
 It shifts the beginning of each second note with resect to the ground beat.
 It is instructive to associate `g` with a movable point in a range from 0.0 to 1.0.
 By this one can very easily adjust the amount of Swing feeling used by the tune (in a range between 0.5 and 0.7 it sounds quite reasonable).